Information you need to have

 - your right to cancel your contract with them should you change your mind about accepting their offer

-- the conservatoire’s terms and conditions, as well as rules and regulations regarding student conduct, which explain your rights and obligations to the conservatoire and their obligations to you, as a student at their institution
+- the training provider’s terms and conditions, and rules and regulations regarding student conduct, which explain your rights and obligations to the training provider and their obligations to you, as a student at their institution

-You should read and understand this information before making a decision about accepting an offer, as this is likely to form the terms and conditions of the contract between yourself and the conservatoire, if you enrol on their course.
+You should read and understand this information from the training provider before making a decision about accepting an offer, as this is likely to form the terms and conditions of the contract between yourself and the training provider if you enrol on their training programme.

-If you have not received this information, or if you are not clear about the information you have received, you should contact the conservatoire to ask for further advice.
+If you have not received this information, or if you are not clear about the information you have received, you should contact the training provider to ask for further advice.